Updated at 12:30 p.m. Friday, May 22, 2020

 Event work orders will not be processed until further notice, unless exempted.
 Find information on events under the Events section on this page.

-The Physical Facilities office reception areas will be closed and calls forwarded to the Customer Service Center.
+The Physical Facilities office reception areas is closed and calls are being forwarded to the Customer Service Center.

 What about funding for travel?